CtrlK

 Actionability

-The MCP tool integration section provides concrete code examples with specific tool calls, and the YAML output format is a useful template.
+The MCP tool integration section provides concrete code examples with specific tool calls, and the YAML output format is well-defined.
 However, much of the content is abstract guidance ('Analyze the complete scope of the request', 'Identify key objectives') rather than executable instructions.
-The JavaScript examples use unclear syntax (not standard MCP invocation patterns).
+The JavaScript examples use a specific MCP API which is helpful but the overall planning process remains vague.

 2 / 3